What-Guns/tardigrame/README.md

 - You can pause the game by pressing `p` or the `pause` key on your keyboard.
 YOU WILL REGRET THIS!
 - Cancel building by clicking again on the space that's under construction.
 - Some actions (like reproducing) can be clicked repeatedly to enlist more tardigrades.
+- Click the button in the top right corner of the screen that says 'normal' to increase.
+Speeds include 'fast' and 'super-fast'.
+Keep clicking to toggle through the speeds.

 ### End game
 You win the game by moving a battery to your capsule.
 You lose the game by having all tardigrades in tun state.
 Good luck!